Africa EENI Global Business School

 Business in Angola, Port of Luanda.
 Diamonds, Isabel do Santos (Foreign Trade) Angola

-1. Masters: Business in Africa, Transport in Africa, Foreign Trade, International Business
+1. Masters: Business in Africa, Transport and Logistics in Africa

-Angola: Masters, Business
+Angola: Transport, Business

 Isabel dos Santos the richest African Businesswomen